aneldev/dyna-animation/README.md

 Each time the container needs to show or hide the content, it calculates the height of the children.

-If the content of the children is modified and the height is changed, the `DynaAnimationVerticalContainer` offers the `refresh()` method to adjust the new height (with animation again).
+If the content of the children is modified and the height is changed this is detected and applied instantly.
+This is done due to prop `autoRefresh: true`.

-_In future this will be supported when `element resize event` proposal comes to life._
+Alternative you can turn it to false and call the `refresh()` method to refresh the new height according the children height.

 ## Example